data61/PSL/MiLkMaId/README.md

 - [X] 12.
 If the same variable (or sub-term) appears as the induction variable and generalized variable, this mathematical induction is less promising.
 - [X] 13.
 Checks if the number of arguments for the `rule` field is less than two.
 - [X] 14.
-All arguments of induction are arguments of the same innermost constant that are free variables.
+All arguments of induction are free variables that are arguments of the same innermost constant in a PROP term in either the first sub-goal or one of the chained facts.
 - [X] 15.
 Check if the `induct` method introduces a lambda abstraction in the first-sub goal that is not used in the body.
           This includes quantified variables that are not used in the body.
 - [X] 16.
 The `induct` method uses at least one argument for the `rule` field.
 - [X] 17.
-(Heuristics from Section 3.2 of the old Isabelle tutorial.[1]) _Do induction on argument number `i` if the function is defined by recursion in argument number `i`._
+(Heuristics from Section 3.2 of the old Isabelle tutorial.[1]) _Do induction on argument number `i` if the function is defined by recursion in argument number `i`.
          More precisely, this assertion checks if
    - the `induct` method takes at least one argument to specify on which sub-term Isabelle should apply mathematical induction, and
    - for any argument to the `induct` method, say `x`, the following statement holds: